Nothing Happens Until Something is Sold: Marketing’s New Role in the Sales Process

 How Does Marketing Move into Its New Role?

+The first step in marketing assuming a strong and prominent role in the sales process is to gain a deep understanding of advisors, their challenges, successes and perceptions/opinions of product sponsors.
+Marketing can gather some of this information by meeting with both internal and external wholesalers, but it’s critical for them to also have firsthand experience with advisors, sitting in on sales calls and meetings.
 Then, marketing can evaluate the experience they create for advisors.
 How easy or hard is it for advisors to build a relationship with the firm and do business with you?
 And how easy or hard is it for wholesalers to develop strong relationships with advisors?
+With the rough spots identified, marketing can develop plans and programs for a smoother and more streamlined advisor experience.

 Where Should Marketing Start?